Message from The Seniors’ Captain 2018 – Graham Anderson.

-On the Thursdays when there is no competition, we have a well-attended four-ball roll-ups (or should it be rolls-up?!).
-These provide an easy and friendly entry point to both the Seniors’ Section and to the Club for new senior members.
-Oh, and there is also a summer eclectic just to keep your mind on the ball.
-All this for just £3 a year – a bargain in anyone’s book.
+Each Thursday when there is no competition, we have a well-attended Roll Up which provides an easy and friendly entry point to both the Seniors’ Section and to the Club for new senior members.
+There is also a summer eclectic.

 Co-operation with the Ladies’ Section is very important to us and we have several joint competitions during the year.
-Within the Club itself, we will be actively supporting the inaugural Golf Festival week at the end of the summer.
+Within the Club itself, we will be actively supporting the Golf Festival week in August 2018 with the Over 55 (Any Lady/Gent Combination) AM AM on Thursday 23 August 2018.

 We produce a diary/fixtures list and address book annually, and it is issued at the start of each Seniors’ Captain’s term of office.
-There is a Seniors’ Committee chaired by the Seniors’ Captain assisted by the Senior’s Vice-Captain, Immediate Past Seniors’ Captain, Seniors’ Secretary, Seniors’ Treasurer, Seniors’ Competition Secretaries and two co-opted members, one who runs the numerous raffles and one who co-ordinates with the ladies to host the Halfway House for matches and competitions.
-We have a very successful Seniors’ Gents Annual Open Day.
+There is a Seniors’ Committee chaired by the Seniors’ Captain assisted by the Senior’s Vice-Captain, Immediate Past Seniors’ Captain, Seniors’ Secretary, Seniors’ Treasurer, Seniors’ Competition Secretaries, Seniors’ Mens Open Secretary and two co-opted members, one who runs the numerous raffles and one who co-ordinates with the ladies to host the Halfway House for matches and competitions.
+The Seniors’ Mens Open is a very successful event.

-We play 26 home and away matches against some of the best clubs in Lincolnshire, and currently enjoy three Exchange Days which are always well supported.
+We play 29 home and away matches against some of the best clubs in Lincolnshire, and currently enjoy two Exchange Days which are always well supported.
 There are also eight occasions when we play mixed competitions with the Sleaford Ladies’ Section.

 There is an active social side for anyone interested.
 We have four dinner occasions, Ladies’ Guest Night Dinner (March), Seniors’ Championship Day Dinner (July), Presentation Night Dinner (October) and our end of year Christmas Dinner (December) all of which are well attended.